-The second ingredient includes beef.
+The first ingredient in this dog food is beef.
 Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1

-The third ingredient is chicken.
+The second ingredient is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Beef and chicken are both naturally rich in the ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.